hds/hegdenu.net/content/posts/commit-messages.md

 Co-authored-by: github-actions[bot] <41898282+github-actions[bot]@users.noreply.github.com>
 ```

 All that wonderful information, all that rich context, gone!
 Blown away onto the wind.
-Or rather, trapped in a dark room with a door that only sort of works.
+Or rather, trapped in a dark room with a door that only sort of works (see [but it's already somewhere else](#but-it-s-already-somewhere-else) and [the tooling is fighting you](#the-tooling-is-fighting-you)).

-Now's the part where I have to apologise to [Marco Ieni](https://www.marcoieni.com/), the author of the fantastic [release-plz](https://release-plz.ieni.dev/) project.
+Now is the part where I have to apologise to [Marco Ieni](https://www.marcoieni.com/), the author of the fantastic [release-plz](https://release-plz.ieni.dev/) project.
 I don't want to take aim at Marco specifically, it was just that this experience perfectly highlighted the general trend to not include important information in commit messages.

 > Note to self: open an issue on release-plz to include more detailed information in the commit message.

 ### rant

-This is a long coming rant, which may be the first of various, but be warned that it is a bit, ... ranty.
+This rant is a long time coming, and it may be the first of many, but it might be a bit, ... ranty.
 Don't say I didn't warn you.

 These days, I would wager that a very large percentage of the readers of this site use [Git](https://git-scm.com/), for better or worse it has become ubiquitous in much of the industry and perhaps even more so in the open source world.
 I'm going to use Git as an example throughout this post, but everything I say applies to every other source code management / version control system that is worth using.
 I'd even go so far as to say that any system that doesn't allow the sort of access to commit messages that I'll describe is actively working against your best interests.